ZeweiChu/SYBwithOA/Examples/README.md

 Simply import this directory into Eclipse IDE you are using.
 Don't forget to make sure Java 8 is available in your Eclipse.

+This project requires a library of the __Shy__ framework, but a _.jar_ file has already been put in /lib/.

 ## Contents (with reference to the paper)

-- [Background: Object Algebras (Section 2)](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/ObjectAlgebras): Small examples of Object Algebras.
+- [/src/ObjectAlgebras/](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/ObjectAlgebras): Small examples of Object Algebras.
+See the section "Background: Object Algebras" of the paper.
-- [An Overview of Shy (Section 3)](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/MiniQL): The example of MiniQL.
+- [/src/MiniQL/](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/MiniQL): The example of MiniQL.
+See the section "MiniQL".
-- [Queries, Transformations and Extensibility (Section 4-8)](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/ExpAlg): The example of ExpAlg, the Object Algebra interface standing for an expression, and its extensions.
+- [/src/ExpAlg/](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/ExpAlg): The example of ExpAlg, which is the Object Algebra interface standing for an expression, and its extensions.
+See the sections "Queries", "Generalized Queries", "Transformations", "Contextual Transformations" and "Extensible Queries and Transformations".
-- [Utils](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/Utils): Some utilities are defined here.
+- [/src/Utils/](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples/src/Utils): Some utilities are defined here.

+## Notes

+__Shy__ uses Java reflection to generate traversal code for Object Algebra interfaces annotated with "@Algebra" automatically.
+Since this Java project is already configured, when it is successfully imported into Eclipse, new classes and interfaces will be generated in:

+- /src/query/: Generic queries and generic generalized queries.
+- /src/transform/: Generic transformations and generic contextual transformations.
+- /src/util/: Utilities for generic transformations.
+The generic transformations are generated as interfaces, but here default classes with constructors are provided for convenient use.